The 14 Best Online Korean Courses of 2023 for Any Budget, Skill Level or Learning Style

 Certificate available: Yes

-The King Sejong Institute is a well-known and highly-respected establishment, providing resources for learning both the Korean language and culture to anyone interested.
-While it’s traditionally known for its live classes held at its many centers, recently its online classes have become a big hit among international learners.
+The King Sejong Institute is a well-known and highly-respected establishment, providing resources for learning both the Korean language and culture.

-You have a number of options for your online learning.
+They provide several options for online learning.
 You can sign up for an e-class hosted by the institute or affiliates, apply for a time-limited course (and wait for approval) or go the self-study route and take advantage of the institute’s many online resources.

 Pros: